AnOversizedMooseWithSocks/Cube-LIfe/README.md

 The bottom center of the screen provides camera controls:

 ### Follow
 Automatically follows the current best-performing creature.
-The camera smoothly tracks their movement.
+The camera smoothly tracks their movement with an ease-in transition.
+Auto-zoom adjusts to keep the creature visible, but only activates when first entering Follow mode - switching targets preserves your zoom level.

 ### Overview
-Switches to a top-down view of the entire arena, perfect for watching all creatures at once.
+Switches to a top-down view of the entire arena.
+Can be combined with Follow mode for a top-down view that tracks the leader.

+### Camera Mode Combinations

+Follow and Overview work independently, creating four viewing options:

+- **Free Camera** - Both off.
+Full manual control.
+- **3D Follow** - Follow on, Overview off.
+Track the leader from behind.
+- **Top-Down Overview** - Follow off, Overview on.
+See the whole arena from above.
+- **Top-Down Follow** - Both on.
+Top-down view that tracks the leader.

 ### Reset
-Returns the camera to its default position.
+Returns the camera to its default position and clears any manual zoom overrides.

 ### Manual Camera
 When not in Follow or Overview mode:

 - **Drag** - Rotate the camera around the focus point
-- **Right-drag** - Pan the camera
+- **Right-drag** - Pan along the ground plane relative to camera facing
-- **Scroll** - Zoom in/out
+- **Scroll** - Zoom in/out (your zoom level is preserved when switching targets)
 - **Click** - Select a specific creature

+The camera cannot go below ground level in any mode.

 ---